CristianaCostaPereira/Find_a_Coach/README.md

 <br>

 ## Conclusion
-With this project I was able to practice what I have learned thus far and also apply new Vue features such as routing and Vuex, as well as authentication (including navigation guards).
+With this project, I was able to practice what I have learned thus far and also apply new Vue features, such as routing, Vuex, and explore how authentication (including navigation guards) works.

 This project allowed me to push forward and create a more dynamic and elaborated Vue.js application.

-Great focus on `vue-router`, `Vuex`, `authentication` and `HTTP requests`.

 <br>